Pushover

 Key Features

-• Web app and dedicated mobile apps for receiving notifications
+• Web app for browser subscriptions with desktop notifications

 Use Cases